artghieri/The-C-Language/README.md

 DECLARE AN INTEGER VARIABLE b    // b is the value of the second number DECLARE AN INTEGER VARIABLE sum  // sum is the sum between a and b

-PRINT ("INPUT NUMEBR 1: ")       // Outputs the message  "INPUT NUMEBR 1: " and waits for the user to input a value.
+PRINT ("INPUT NUMEBR 1: ")       // Outputs the message  "INPUT NUMEBR 1: ".
 INPUT a                          // The value passed is stored in a variable

-PRINT ("INPUT NUMEBR 2: ")       // Outputs the message  "INPUT NUMEBR 2: " and waits for the user to input a value.
+PRINT ("INPUT NUMEBR 2: ")       // Outputs the message  "INPUT NUMEBR 2: "
 INPUT b                          // The value passed is stored in b variable

 sum <- a + b                     // The sum between a and b is store in the sum variable